 Scraping and automating your Google Trends research will enable you to do more, faster, so read on to find out how easy it can be to use our free Google Trends Scraper.

-5. You’ll be sent back to the Apify platform, where a new Task has been automatically created for the actor.
-Now you can start setting up the Google Trends scraper.
+- Now you can start setting up the Google Trends scraper.
 First, let’s go to Google Trends and find out what we want to scrape.
-American singer Taylor Swift is one of the examples, so let’s see how many people search for her name.
+American singer Taylor Swift is one of the examples Google uses to showcase Trends, so let’s see how many people search for her name.

-9. Your task will change status to show that it is Running.
-Once the status changes to Succeeded, you can click on the Dataset tab to see the results.
+- The scraper status will change to "Running".
+Once it changes to "Succeeded", you can click on the Dataset tab to see the results.

-11. Try scraping different terms and changing the scraping parameters.
-You might also like to try our other SEO tools.
+You might also like to try out some of our other SEO tools.

 - SEO Audit Tool — Our Search Engine Optimization tool audits your website and analyzes it from an SEO perspective.
 It finds broken links, missing images, and provides information about possible page improvements.